 Yes!
 There is no gluten to be found in a classic tartar sauce.
 But even so, I would advise you to check the label on your mayo, as you just never know, you know?
 In fact, when you serve this tartar sauce with my Easy Baked Fish and Chips, you get a totally gluten free experience that is packed with flavors and textures, with no gluten to worry about.

-Homemade Tartar Sauce Ingredients
+Homemade Tartar Sauce Recipe Ingredients

-This list reads like a list of my favorite things.
+This homemade tartar sauce recipe list reads like a list of my favorite things.
 I’m totally the captain of Team Mayo (always, forever), and I could eat loads of dill and fresh lemon on my food every single day.
 Tartar sauce isn’t for the meek, okay?
 It’s a freaking flavor bomb of a sauce, and it will make anything up which you choose to slather it sing with flavor.
 It’s SO GREAT.
 Here’s what I like in mine:

-1 cup mayonnaise (full-fat please!)
+- 1 cup mayonnaise (full-fat please!)

-2 tablespoons Dijon mustard
+- 2 tablespoons Dijon mustard

-½ cup chopped dill pickles or dill relish (plus more if you like)
+- ½ cup chopped dill pickles or dill relish (plus more if you like)

-2 tablespoons capers (chopped if they’re huge)
+- 2 tablespoons capers (chopped if they’re huge)

-1 tablespoon finely chopped shallot (optional, but delicious)
+- 1 tablespoon finely chopped shallot (optional, but delicious)

-Juice of ½ lemon
+- Juice of ½ lemon

-1.5 teaspoons Worcestershire sauce
+- 1.5 teaspoons Worcestershire sauce

-Salt and lots of freshly cracked pepper, to taste
+- Salt and lots of freshly cracked pepper, to taste

-2 tablespoons chopped fresh dill, or to taste
+- 2 tablespoons chopped fresh dill, or to taste

 Tartar Sauce Variations (fun twists!)